Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/02RobotProject.md

 **DON'T PANIC!** ALL of the command line stuff for FRC is automatically handled by WPILib.
 I just don't want you to be completely in the dark on what happens when you press *deploy*.

 Since the terminal is an integral part of programming, there is one built directly into VS Code in the bottom pane.
-You can close this pane, and it will re-appear when you deploy code since it is used for the deployment process.
+You can close this pane, and it will re-appear when it is used by WPILib, like when deploying code.

-***If anything goes wrong, error details will be displayed in the terminal***
+***If anything goes wrong when deploying your code, error details will be displayed in the terminal***

+### Errors
+VS Code automatically detects syntax errors (things your programming language doesn't allow) in your software.
+This is immensly useful.
+In the status bar at the very bototm of VS Code, there is an indicator that shows the number of errors, warnings, and information messages. **If there are any errors, you won't be able to deploy your code!** Most warnings can be ignored till the end of the development process; usually they point to useless code that can be removed.

+Errors are marked in the editor with a sqiggly underline, like a misspelled word in normal text editors.
+If you hover your mouse over the error, you'll get an explanation of what the error is for.
+If you do not understand the message, google it.

+For some errors, there are "quick fix" options where the editor tries to figure out how to fix the issue.
+You can access them by putting the cursor on the error and either pressing Ctrl+. or clicking the little lightbulb that appears to the left.

+***Don't use a quick fix unless you know what it will do!***

+The thing quick fix is awesome for is finding imports - we'll get to that later.

 ### GET COMFORTABLE
 Before you go on, I strongly reccomend that you spend some time messing around in VS Code.
 Download this robot project's source code (as a zip) from [here](https://github.com/Operation-P-E-A-C-C-E-Robotics/base-swerve/releases).
 Unzip it, and open it in VS Code (File>Open Folder).
 Do whatever you want, you won't hurt anything.
 There's a lot I haven't gone over here, like the (non-command) pallate, outline view, searching, etc.